 For the stylish minimalist: GW-M5610BB-1JF Basic Black

-The GW-M5610BB-1JF is a basic black Tough Solar/Multi-Band 6 model with a glossy black bezel and bands and a stealthy reverse LCD display.
+The GW-M5610BB-1JF is a basic black Tough Solar/Multi-Band 6 model with a glossy black finish and a stealthy reverse LCD display.
 The display borders have a clean look without the usual labels and allow the solar panels to stand out as part of the minimalist design.
 This combination of a glossy exterior with a minimalist display gives the GW-M5610BB-1JF a unique style and a sleeker, more sophisticated look than the usual 5600.

 Update: Amazon actually sells this model directly, check to see that it says “Ships from and sold by Amazon.com.”